-taxpayers who maintain Maryland residency for the 2021 tax year.
+Who may apply: Maryland taxpayers who maintain Maryland residency for the 2022 tax year.

-Commission shall prioritize tax credit recipients and dollar amounts based on
+The Commission shall prioritize tax credit recipients and dollar amounts based on qualified taxpayers who:

-not receive a tax credit in a prior year;
+- Did not receive a tax credit in a prior year.

-from an institution of higher education located in Maryland; or
+- Graduated from an institution of higher education located in Maryland.

-get disqualified due to incorrect lender documents.
-See examples of lender document “Do’s
+Don't get disqualified due to incorrect lender documents.
+See examples of acceptable and unacceptable lender documents.

 Proof of Payment to Lender:

-to lenders may consist of principal and interest and may be paid in a lump sum
+Payments to lenders may consist of principal and/or interest and may be paid in a lump sum and/or installments.

 Having problems with your student loan servicer?